 Nikos joined Frigoglass as Chief Financial Officer in October 2013 and was appointed Chief Executive Officer of Frigoglass in July 2015.
 He has more than twenty-five years of experience in senior financial positions within different business sectors and a wealth of knowledge in Finance and international markets.
 Before joining Frigoglass, Nikos was with Coca-Cola Hellenic for twelve years with his last position being that of Group Financial Controller.
 Previous to that he also held the CFO position in Lafarge Heracles Group and the Boutaris Group.
 Nikos is a graduate of the Athens University of Economics and Business.

-Nick was appointed to the position of Chief Commercial Officer ICM in March 2016.
+Nick was appointed to the position of Chief Commercial Officer ICM in March 2016 and in September 2018 he assumed the role of ICM Division Director.
 Nick brings with him 20 years of experience in senior Commercial and General Manager Roles in multinational companies including Coca-Cola Hellenic Bottling Company and Sarantis S.A.
 Apart from his solid commercial background he has successfully managed a broad portfolio of products and led sales teams in different regions.
 Additionally, he has a proven track record of turnaround businesses and driving operational efficiency.
 Prior to joining Frigoglass, Nick held the role of Deputy Managing Director in Sarantis S.A.

 Charalampos was appointed to the position of Group Chief Financial Officer in August 2018.
 He has extensive knowledge in Financial Planning, Controlling and Commercial Finance, with more than 25 years of experience in senior finance roles with multinational companies.
 He holds a Bachelor of Science in Finance & Accounting from Athens University of Economics & Business and a Master in Business Administration from ALBA Graduate Business School.
 Prior to joining Frigoglass, Charalampos held the role of Pricing Director Europe in Diageo.